Situation – Deadline Change

 These are the tools and techniques that are most important:

 High levelplanning.
-See step 3 in the workbook.
 You should know the project’s flexibility profile.
 Even if it wasn’t before, you know that the time is now inflexible.
 The flexibility profile should tell you if you should shorten the time by reducing scope or by adding cost/resources to the project.

 - WBS.
-See step 13 in the workbook.
-Review the WBS to see what deliverables may be taken out of the project to help meet the revised schedule.
+Review the Work Breakdown Structure to see what deliverables may be taken out of the project to help meet the revised schedule.

 - Cost budgeting.
-See step 19 in the workbook.
 Review the cost budget contingencies to see what financial resources can be used for schedule crashing.
 Can you provide financial incentives to the vendors and employees to help with the schedule crisis?

 - Network diagramming.
-See step 16 in the workbook.
 The critical path on the network diagram will show you the activities that should be shortened.
 Start by crashing and

 fast trackingthe longest activities on the critical path.

 - Change control plan.
-See step 24 in the workbook.
 Follow the change control plan to ensure that the conscious decisions for changes to the project get correctly integrated through the project – including the communications of the changes.